A. J. Mundella: Opposition frontbencher

 Mundella's short period in charge of the Board of Trade ended on 30 July 1886 and in the general election in August the Conservatives regained power.
 From the opposition frontbench Mundella again campaigned for increased technical education among working people.
 With others, he was instrumental in inaugurating the National Association for the Promotion of Technical Education.
 The association became a force behind educational development, including secondary as well as technical education.
 Mundella also presided over the new National Education Association formed to promote a "free progressive system of national education, publicly controlled and free from sectarian interest" by publicising and advancing the School Board system and undermining denominational and private schools.

 In 1888 Mundella introduced a bill for the prevention of cruelty to children.
 Due to opposition, progress of the bill was slow, with Mundella speaking 65 times in committee.
-The ensuing Prevention of Cruelty to, and Protection of, Children Act 1889 (commonly known as the Children's Charter) was the first Act of Parliament to outlaw cruelty to children.
+The ensuing Prevention of Cruelty to, and Protection of, Children Act 1889 (52 & 53 Vict. c.
+44) (commonly known as the Children's Charter) was the first act of Parliament to outlaw cruelty to children.
 It enabled the state to intervene in relations between parents and children, made it an imprisonable crime to neglect or ill-treat children, and outlawed the employment of children under the age of 10.
 Mundella regarded this Act as one of his greatest successes.

 In 1890 Mundella became chairman of the Trade and Treaties Committee, responsible for keeping the Board of Trade informed on expiring treaties and new tariffs and duties.
 In 1891 and 1892, on the urging of Gladstone, he became an opposition frontbench representative on the Royal Commission on Labour.
 He chaired the section dealing with conditions in the chemical, building, textile, clothing and miscellaneous trades.
 As such, he was able to institute the appointment of four women inspectors to examine the position of women in industry.